nzakas/understandinges6/manuscript/03-Objects.md

 This shorthand syntax creates a method on the `person` object just as the previous example did.
 There is no difference aside from saving you some keystrokes.

+### Computed Property Names

+JavaScript objects have long had computed property names through the use of square brackets instead of dot notation.
+The square brackets allow you to specify property names using variables and string literals that may contain characters that would be a syntax error if used in an identifier.
+For example:

+    var person = {},
+        lastName = "last name";

+    person["first name"] = "Nicholas";
+    person[lastName] = "Zakas";

+    console.log(person["first name"]);      // "Nicholas"
+    console.log(person[lastName]);          // "Zakas"

+Both of the property names in this example have a space, making it impossible to reference those names using dot notation.
+However, bracket notation allows any string value to be used as a property name.

+In ECMAScript 5, you could use string literals as property names in object literals, such as:

+    var person = {
+        "first name": "Nicholas"
+    };

+    console.log(person["first name"]);      // "Nicholas"

+If you could provide the string literal inside of the object literal property definition then you were all set.
+If, however, the property name was contained in a variable or had to be calculated, then there was no way to define that property using an object literal.

+ECMAScript 6 adds computed property names to object literal syntax by using the same square bracket notation that has been used to reference computed property names in object instances.
+For example:

+    var lastName = "last name";

+    var person = {
+        "first name": "Nicholas",
+        [lastName]: "Zakas"
+    };

+    console.log(person["first name"]);      // "Nicholas"
+    console.log(person[lastName]);          // "Zakas"

+The square brackets inside of the object literal indicate that the property name is computed, so its contents are evaluated as a string.
+That means you can also include expressions such as:

+    var suffix = " name";

+    var person = {
+        ["first" + suffix]: "Nicholas",
+        ["last" + suffix]: "Zakas"
+    };

+    console.log(person["first name"]);      // "Nicholas"
+    console.log(person[lastName]);          // "Zakas"

+Anything you would be inside of square brackets while using bracket notation on object instances will also work for computed property names inside of object literals.